Remote Learning: An Overview of Relapse Prevention

 The Relapse Prevention model proposed by Marlatt and Gordon would suggest that two issues come into play when looking at Relapse Prevention, namely immediate determinants (e.g., high-risk situations, coping skills, outcome expectancies, and the abstinence violation effect) and covert antecedents (e.g., lifestyle factors and urges and cravings) can all contribute to relapse.

-The training will be delivered using the free Zoom remote conferencing platform: The course will allow you to interact with the trainer and other participants in a virtual classroom where, in addition to the workshop content, there will be time built in for live discussions, question & answer sessions and skills practice.
-You can access the course wherever you have an internet connection; on a desktop, tablet or even a smartphone.
+The training will be delivered on Zoom: The course will allow you to interact with the trainer and other participants in a virtual classroom where, in addition to the workshop content, there will be time built in for live discussions, question & answer sessions and skills practice.

 “Excellent course and content.
 I felt the exercises worked really well and gave a comprehensive overview of RP planning and implementing.
 Trainer very engaging and knowledgeable.
 The four mornings were ideal as there was a lot of information to take in.
 Remote learning worked really well also.”